 For each of the risks identified above as requiring further mitigation, action plans were devised as follows:

 Exhaustion.
-Pre-defined progress and weather checkpoints during the tour where GO / NO GO decisions must be made.
+Pacing must always be adequate for client fitness level.
+Guides must determine and adhere to pre-defined progress and weather checkpoints during the tour, where GO / NO GO decisions must be consciously made.